sourcegraph/handbook/content/company-info-and-process/policies/data-management-policy.md

 ### **Restricted Data Handling**

-Restricted data is subject to the following protection and handling requirements as well as the full list under “Confidential Data Handling”:
+Restricted data is subject to the following protection and handling requirements as well as the full list under “Private Data Handling”:

 - Business need-to-know required for approved business functions
 - Logging and monitoring of access required